yeeeqichen/TextGenerator/README.md

 ### Description
 An easy-to-use framework of TextGenerator, supports different domains, different languages text generation!

+If you already have some corpus for training, just follow the Quick Start to train your own TextGenerator in 3 steps!

+Or we provide you a crawler to crawl your own data from internet
 ### Features

 - A crawler built with scrapy, you can easily get your train corpus based on your domain
 - A model train script for you to train your own TextGenerator
 - Provide many ways of generation, including: cmd-line mode and web-server mode

+### Dependencies

+- scrapy == 2.5.0
+- scrapy_splash == 0.7.2
+- transformers == 4.10.0
+- torch == 1.8.1

 ### Quick Start